Block Offer exploration permit tender process

-The New Zealand Government allocates petroleum exploration permits in an annual tender called a ‘Block Offer’.
+The New Zealand Government allocates petroleum exploration permits by inviting applicants to tender, in a process called a ‘Block Offer’.

 This enables efficient allocation of exploration acreage, incorporating the views of industry and stakeholders.

-For the annual Block Offer tender for petroleum exploration permits, NZP&M consult with iwi, hapū and councils on proposed release areas.
+Before the Block Offer tender for petroleum exploration permits, NZP&M consult with iwi and hapū on proposed release areas.
 This can result in areas being removed from the offer or certain activities being subject to additional requirements.
-Release areas are then finalised and operators are invited to bid for exploration permits within those areas.
+Release areas are then finalised and interested parties are invited to bid for exploration permits within those areas.

-New Zealand has run annual Block Offers since 2012.
-We select the release areas for Block Offers based on their prospectivity and commercial interest, and from 2013 companies have been able to bid for their own block outlines based on a graticular system within each release area.
+New Zealand has run Block Offers since 2012.
+We select the release areas for Block Offers based on their prospectivity and commercial interest based on industry nominations.
+From 2013, companies have been able to bid for their own block outlines based on a graticular system within each release area.

 Release area bids

-The release areas are announced when Block Offer bidding opens, usually in April each year.
+The release areas are announced when Block Offer bidding opens.

-Once bidding closes - usually around six months later - we assess the bids based on their proposed work programme, and criteria including the applicant’s technical and financial capability and likely capability to meet expected health, safety and environmental requirements in accordance with the Invitation for Bids.
+Once bidding closes we assess the bids based on their proposed work programmes, and criteria including the applicant’s technical and financial capability, and likely capability to meet expected health, safety, and environmental requirements in accordance with the Invitation for Bids document.